haisenzhao/liblgp/README.md

-This code is header only Library developed by Haisen Zhao for his research projects.
+This code is header-only Library developed by Haisen Zhao for his research projects.

 # Dependency